--As shown in Table A-25, there are 2,447 female-headed households in Milpitas, constituting 10.4 percent% of the total households in the City (the largest proportion of households is Mmarried-couple fFamily Hhouseholds at 64.7% of total).
+As shown in Table A-25, there are 2,447 female-headed households in Milpitas, constituting 10% of the total households in the City (the largest proportion of households is married-couple family households at 64.7% of total).
 Of the female-headed households, 930 have related children.

-&lt;sup>11 ABAG Data Report citing U.S Census Bureau, American Community Survey 5-Year Data (2015-2019), Table B25042 ABAG Data Report citing U.S Census Bureau, American Community Survey 5-Year Data (2015-2019), Table B25042
+11 ABAG Data Report citing U.S Census Bureau, American Community Survey 5-Year Data (2015-2019), Table B25042